 It is really quite simple to fill out a healthcare directive.
 It is not necessary to have an attorney provide or fill out the form.
 Your written statement can serve as a healthcare directive as long as it meets certain legal requirements.

-If you'd like to use the form that Lake Region Healthcare and surrounding medical communities have adopted as a guide, you can download it here.
+If you'd like to use the form that Lake Region Healthcare and surrounding medical communities have adopted as a guide, you can download the form here: Healthcare Directive Form

 If you'd like to learn more, we recommend these additional resources about healthcare directives from Honoring Choices Minnesota.